mikeroll/ticket/README.md

 # Ticket

 ### What?
-A little cli tool to keep track your JIRA issues really simple and organized.
+A little cli tool to keep your JIRA issues really simple and organized.

 ### Installation
 ```python